 Makuya Hiking Trail

-This slackpacking trail is set in the beautiful Makuya Reserve which is home to a variety of different landscapes including rivers, gorges, mountains and plains.
+This exciting Kruger Park Walking Safari, or slackpacking trail, is set in the beautiful Makuya Reserve which is home to a variety of different landscapes including rivers, gorges, mountains and plains.
 The reserve is home to the Big 5 as well as a rich variety of birds.
 The trail is interpretative and time will be spent discussing the ecology of the area.
 The trail is well suited to fit hikers in good health who wish to experience and explore this magnificent wilderness area.

 5 Night Trail: